andrew867/LuxPower-Advanced/README.md

 Please ensure you are running HA higher than 2024.1.1 to support this integration.

-If you dongle start BA.... you will be absolutely fine, if it start BG or BH then you will likely have problems.
+If your dongle starts BA.... you will be absolutely fine, if it starts BG or BH then you will likely have problems.

 If you do any fixes, improvements etc, please let me know so I can bring them into this.
 Please keep in touch at guybw@hotmail.com - I would like to know how you get on and if this works for you!